Shirlett/All-R-Hall-Shirlett/HW02/Gapminder_Explore.md

     ## [1] 1704    6

 Based on the values returned by R's structure command, the gapminder object is a data frame with class table dataframe.
 There are six variables and 1704 observations.
 The structure command provides an abbreviated description of an object in R including the number of observations and variables.The summary function provides the information about extent and size but also provides basic statistical information.
 It is useful to double check results from other statistical functions.
 The dim function also shows the number of rows x number of columns.
-This function provides the least amount of information and is useful for determining whether the entire content of the dataframe can be easily The structure function also provides the data type for each variable.
+This function provides the least amount of information and is useful for determining whether the entire content of the dataframe can be easily viewed on a screen or downloaded to another framework.
+The structure function also provides the data type for each variable.
 Country and Continent are factors or nominal values; year and population are integers; lifeExp and GDP per Capita are numbers.

 Explore Individual Variables
 ----------------------------